Ex-Haryana minister Gopal Kanda acquitted in 2012 air hostess Geetika Sharma suicide case

 The Delhi High Court, however, later quashed the charges under 376 and 377 of the IPC.

-Special Judge Vikas Dhull said the prosecution failed to prove the charges beyond all reasonable doubts.
+Special Judge Vikas Dhull said the prosecution failed to prove the charges beyond all reasonable doubt.

 Geetika was found dead on August 5, 2012, at her Ashok Vihar residence in North-West Delhi.